ssorj/flimflam/README.md

 * Flimflam uses the skrouterd (or nginx) on your path.
 * Relays
+** Each relay process is by default limited to 1 CPU.
+Use the `--cpu-limit` option to change this.
+Workloads have no imposed limit.
 * Workloads
 * ./plano --help
 * ./plano run